-- A. Need to support and maintain the existing business base - Improve outreach and information services - 2) Provide flexible regulatory environment - 3) Increase support/opportunities for small businesses - B. Need to diversify the existing business base too much reliance on retail and restaurants - 1) Attract clean alternative businesses and industries that will provide higher paying jobs - Need to broaden tourism related offerings (provide additional family related activities and other feature facilities that will entice visitors to extend their stays)
+- A. Need to support and maintain the existing business base - 1) Improve outreach and information services - 2) Provide flexible regulatory environment - 3) Increase support/opportunities for small businesses - B. Need to diversify the existing business base-too much reliance on retail and restaurants - 1) Attract clean alternative businesses and industries that will provide higher paying jobs - 2) Need to broaden tourism related offerings (provide additional family related activities and other feature facilities that will entice visitors to extend their stays) - 3) Balance economic development with protecting community character - 4) Expand small retail shopping alternatives

-- 3) Balance economic development with protecting community character - 4) Expand small retail shopping alternatives - C. Increase natural resource related activities (e.g. use of trails, rivers, natural areas, recreation facilities) as a component of the town's tourism attractions - D. Improve conditions in the Commercial Tourist District - E. Ensure adequacy of economic marketing and infrastructure systems - Improve focus and coordination among existing local/regional tourism and economic development groups - 2) Expand the town's current economic development marketing efforts - 3) Ensure that the infrastructure and utility systems are adequate to support existing and future levels of economic development
+- C. Increase natural resource related activities (e.g. use of trails, rivers, natural areas, recreation facilities) as a component of the town's tourism attractions - 1) Access to the Quinebaug River - 2) Continue to improve trails and promote their use - D. Improve conditions in the Commercial Tourist District - 1) See concept plan in Chapter 2 for streetscape improvements and related amenities - 2) Establish gateways at both the east and west ends of the district - E. Ensure adequacy of economic marketing and infrastructure systems - 1) Improve focus and coordination among existing local/regional tourism and economic development groups - 2) Expand the town's current economic development marketing efforts - 3) Ensure that the infrastructure and utility systems are adequate to support existing and future levels of economic development